Last updated 29 October 05.

 published fourth issue.
 The second

-letters’ page appears, with several fans definitely disliking Kaluta’s artwork
+letters’ page appears, with several fans definitely disliking Kaluta’s artwork {don’t know why, it looked quite nice to

-For some reason, the letters’ page from the previous issue was reprinted
+me}.
+For some reason, the letters’ page

-as well.
-Best story and art for this issue
+Best story and art for this issue {and best story and art that appeared

-{and best story and art that appeared in this title, period} belongs to the
+in this title, period} belongs to the excellent little chiller ‘Feed It!’ by

-excellent little chiller ‘Feed It!’ by Friedrich & Wrightson.
-Bruce Jones makes his professional
+Friedrich & Wrightson.
+Bruce Jones

-scripts for the likes of the Hulk and Batman, Jones began his career as a
+better known for his scripts for the likes of the Hulk and Batman, Jones began

-good too, somewhat in the style of Al Williamson & Roy Krenkel.
-This was Frank Brunner’s professional comic
+artwork was quite good too, somewhat in the style of Al Williamson & Roy Krenkel.
+This was

-debut as well, although he’d had strips appearing in the movie magazine
+Frank Brunner’s professional comic debut as well, although he’d had strips

 4. cover: Berni Wrightson [published in